-Guides work for adventure tourism companies, resorts, parks, lodges, or campgrounds, or they operate their own small businesses.
+Guides work for adventure tourism companies, resorts, parks, lodges or campgrounds, or they operate their own small businesses.
 They facilitate the opportunity to experience a diverse range of activities, depending on the season and on their skills.
 An adventure travel guide must have a tolerance for adversity and uncertainty.
-He/she should possess a strong sense of self-awareness and be able to exercise sound judgment and decision-making.
+They should possess a strong sense of self-awareness and be able to exercise sound judgment and decision making.
 An adventure travel guide is highly flexible and has strong communication skills (sometimes involving multiple languages).

-Key differences between an Adventure Travel Guide and an Adventure Activity Provider include the Guide's need to have equal attention to technical, medical, customer service, content delivery, and sustainability competencies, versus the activity provider's main requirement, which is the mastery of a technical competency.
+Key differences between an Adventure Travel Guide and an Adventure Activity Provider include the Guide's need to have equal attention to technical, medical, customer service, content delivery, and sustainability competencies, versus the activity provider's main requirement is a mastery in technical competency.